 The GRHC administers 207 Mainstream Vouchers which offer a rental subsidy to support the housing needs of non-elderly persons who have disabilities; HUD defines “non-elderly” as under age 62.
 The program is particularly targeted to disabled persons who are transitioning out of institutional settings, at serious risk of institutionalization, homeless or at risk of becoming homeless, and our Section 8 Administrative Plan includes a preference for this population.

 The GRHC pulls potentially eligible non-elderly applicants with disabilities from the households currently on the waiting list for our Housing Choice Voucher program.
-Maximum household income limits are the same as for the Housing Choice Voucher program and can be found here.
+Maximum household income limits are the same as for the Housing Choice Voucher program.